Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Order-openshift-tenant.md

   environments:
     - name: <Name of environment 1 (e.g. dev)>
+      allow_to_internet: <True or false - Set to true if environment should be exposed to internet>
       externalURLs:
         - <URL's that should be reachable from the environment (e.g. google.com)>
       externalIPs: